Content

 Still, it’s an option that’s certainly worth considering if you’re starting to develop noticeable hair loss around your hairline and want to do something about it for good.

-We all get older, and part of this is dealing with noticeable changes that occur in our bodies.
+Bodily changes are a natural part of the aging process.
 For many men, this means watching as a minor widow’s peak turns into a more pronounced mature hairline, often complete with visible hair thinning and other signs of male pattern baldness.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!